K-theory of cluster C*-algebras: Abstract

 \section{Abstract}

 It is proved that the $K_0$-group of a cluster $C^*$-algebra is isomorphic to the corresponding cluster algebra.
 As a corollary, one gets a shorter proof of the positivity conjecture for cluster algebras.
-As an example, we consider a cluster $C^*$-algebra ${\Bbb A}(1,1)$ coming from triangulation of an annulus with one marked point on each boundary component; it is shown that braid groups admit a representation in ${\Bbb A}(1,1)$, so that the Jones polynomials of closed braids correspond to the Laurent phenomenon in cluster algebra $K_0({\Bbb A}(1,1))$.
+As an example, we consider a cluster $C^*$-algebra ${\Bbb A}(1,1)$ coming from triangulation of an annulus with one marked point on each boundary component.